MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-location-operator=.md

 ## -description
-The assignment operator for the location function.
+The copy assignment operator for the location function.

 ## -parameters

 ### -param src
-TBD
+The location from which to copy.

 ## -returns
 This function returns Location &.